 Configuring a Custom DNS for Azure SQL Database Managed Instance

-An Azure SQL Database Managed Instance (preview) must be deployed within an Azure virtual network (VNet).
-There are a few scenarios, linked servers to other SQL instances in your cloud or hybrid environment, that require private host names to be resolved from the Managed Instance.
+An Azure SQL Database Managed Instance must be deployed within an Azure virtual network (VNet).
+There are a few scenarios (i.e. linked servers to other SQL instances in your cloud or hybrid environment) that require private host names to be resolved from the Managed Instance.
 In this case, you need to configure a custom DNS inside Azure.
 Since Managed Instance uses the same DNS for its inner workings, the virtual network DNS configuration needs to be compatible with Managed Instance.

-To make a custom DNS configuration compatible with Managed Instance, you need to complete the following steps:
+To make a custom DNS configuration is compatible with the Managed Instance, you need to:

 In the Azure portal, find custom DNS option for your VNet.

-Switch to Custom and enter your custom DNS server IP address as well as Azure's recursive resolvers IP address, such as 188.8.131.52.
+Switch to Custom and enter your custom DNS server IP address as well as Azure's recursive resolvers IP address 188.8.131.52.

 Not setting Azure’s recursive resolver in DNS list causes the Managed Instance to enter faulty state.
 Recovering from that state may require you to create new instance in a VNet with the compliant networking policies, create instance level data, and restore your databases.
 See VNet Configuration.